 - Fragile Speedster: Guado are a very fast race, and their blitzball players tend to be pretty speedy.
 However they aren't very physically inclined.

-- Our Elves Are Better: Basically are Spiran elves in all but name; they are magically and spiritually inclined, look down on other races, and prefer to keep to themselves and handle their own affairs.
+- Our Elves Are Different: Basically are Spiran elves in all but name; they are magically and spiritually inclined, look down on other races, and prefer to keep to themselves and handle their own affairs.

 - Tainted Veins: Defied.
 Their veins showing through their skin is a common Guado trait, but nothing indicates they suffer negative effects for it.

 Seymour's butler and right hand man.
 He seems old and speaks in a panicky, stretched tone.
 He turns on the party pretty quickly after they kill his master in Macalania Temple.

 In X-2, he is the de facto leader of the Guado after Seymour's demise.
 He is resigned to going to war with the Ronso and dying, but seems genuinely repentant for what the Guado have done.
 The Gullwings have a opportunity to broker peace between the Guado and Ronso, and Tromell is officially elected as their new leader.